On this dayJun 15, 1920

 Three Black Men Falsely Accused and Lynched in Duluth, Minnesota

-In this environment, sensational reports of black men raping a white woman set off a mob mentality among white people in Duluth.
-On the evening of June 15th, a mob of 5,000 to 10,000 white people gathered at the jail and seized three of the arrested black men: Isaac McGhie, Elmer Jackson, and Elias Clayton.
+In this environment, sensational reports of Black men raping a white woman set off a mob mentality among white people in Duluth.
+On the evening of June 15, a mob of 5,000 to 10,000 white people gathered at the jail and seized three of the arrested Black men: Isaac McGhie, Elmer Jackson, and Elias Clayton.
 The mob beat and lynched them all, hanging the men from a light pole in downtown Duluth.
 The Minnesota National Guard arrived the next morning to secure the area and guard the surviving prisoners, but no one was ever arrested or convicted for the lynchings.

-More than eighty years later, on October 10, 2003, a memorial to the three men was dedicated in Duluth near the site of their deaths.
+More than 80 years later, on October 10, 2003, a memorial to the three men was dedicated in Duluth near the site of their deaths.
 Today, Duluth residents are working to further document and memorialize the city's history of racial terror lynching.
 In September 2017, local residents joined with EJI staff to organize a soil collection near the site where Mr. McGhie, Mr. Clayton, and Mr. Jackson were lynched.
-And in April 2018, several dozen people traveled by bus from Duluth to Montgomery, Alabama, to attend the opening of the National Memorial for Peace and Justice.
+And in October 2020, the Clayton Jackson McGhie Memorial and the Duluth Chapter of the NAACP, along with city officials and community members, partnered with EJI to unveil a historical marker honoring the three men.